 Protection and Recovery Maximums for VMware Site Recovery

 Note: During the initial activation of VMware Site Recovery, the service is deployed with one vSphere Replication appliance.
 When you reach 350 incoming replications for the VMware Cloud™ on AWS SDDC, a second vSphere Replication appliance is provisioned automatically.
-A third vSphere Replication appliance is provisioned when you reach 700 incoming replications, a fourth appliance is provisioned when you reach 1050 incoming replications, and a fifth when you reach over 1400 replications.
-To achieve the 1500 virtual machines scale, you must manually balance the replications between the different vSphere Replication nodes.
-You must manually add additional vSphere Replication servers to your on-premises environment, see Deploying Additional vSphere Replication Servers.
+A third vSphere Replication appliance is provisioned when you reach 700 incoming replications, a fourth appliance is provisioned when you reach 1050 incoming replications, a fifth appliance is provisioned when you reach over 1400 replications, and so on.
+To achieve the 3000 virtual machines scale, you must manually balance the replications between the different vSphere Replication nodes.
+You must manually add additional vSphere Replication servers to your on-premises environment, see Deploying Additional vSphere Replication Servers . vSphere Replication 8.4 and later uses only embedded database and requires additional configuration to enable the support of a maximum of 3000 replications.
+See https://kb.vmware.com/s/article/2102463.

 |Total number of virtual machines per NSX Data Center for vSphere based SDDC on VMware Cloud™ on AWS||500